ComputeCanada/molmodsim-md-theory-lesson-novice/_episodes/01-Force_Fields_and_Interactions.md

 Figure from: [AI-Driven Multiscale Simulations Illuminate Mechanisms of SARS-CoV-2 Spike Dynamics](https://youtu.be/EIReA3s1Nwk)
 {: .text-center :}

-- The size and the length of MD simulations has been recently vastly improved.
+- The size and the length of MD simulations have been recently vastly improved.
-- Longer and larger simulations allow us to tackle wider range of problems under a wide variety of conditions.
+- Longer and larger simulations allow us to tackle a wider range of problems under a wider variety of conditions.

 ----